TristanLecourtois/Character-based-LLM/README.md

 The code is inspired by Andrej Karpathy's work on NanoGPT.

-The model was trained on a tiny dataset of Shakespeare's works, which is a subset of Shakespeare's works.
+The model was trained on a tiny dataset of Shakespeare's works `input.txt`, which is a subset of Shakespeare's works.
 The dataset was split into 90% for training and 10% for validation.

 The Transformer architecture is composed of a series of blocks that include multi-head self-attention and feedforward layers.
 The model also utilizes positional embeddings for each token, which allows the model to understand the order of the input characters.